Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 Spotify integrates OAuth 2.0 by acting as the Authorization Server and Resource Server.
 When the Client (Third Party App) wants access to a Spotify user's personal information, the Client directs the user to the Authorization Server that requests the user's permission to share their data with the Client.
 The Authorization Server shows the Spotify user a login and consent screen, and waits for confirmation.

-Once the user confirms, the Authorization Server sends an authorization code to the Client who uses it and a Client Secret key to gain an access token.
+Once the user confirms, the Authorization Server sends an authorization code to the Client, who uses it with a Client Secret key to generate an access token.
 That token then allows the Client to view the personal data through the Resource Server (Spotify's Web API).

 #### Authorization Code Flow